curillaenator/vanila-ts-app/README.md

 # Simple task manager

-This is a fun PET project using classic stack where I do React things without React itself just because I'm curiuous ;-)
+This is a fun PET project using **classic HTML/CSS/JS stack** where I do React things without React itself just because I'm curiuous ;-)

+## Description

+With this app I paricticed

 ## Stack